astroML/gatspy/README.md

 ## Citing
 If you use this code in an academic publication, please consider including a citation.
 Citation information in a variety of formats can be found [on zenodo](http://dx.doi.org/10.5281/zenodo.14833).

+Please also see our paper describing the multiband methods in this software; it is in review and a preprint available on arXiv: http://adsabs.harvard.edu/abs/2015arXiv150201344V